Digital Forensics (DFSC)

 DFSC 5317.
 Digital Security.
 3 Hours.

-This course introduces the student to basic security needs.
-The course will include, but not be limited to examination of individual vs. government privacy issues, federal encryption standards, the different layers of security currently available, cryptography, and strategies for evaluation and selection of security methods.
+Students are introduced to basic security needs.
+Topics may include, but are not limited to examination of individual vs. government privacy issues, federal encryption standards, the different layers of security currently available, cryptography, and strategies for evaluation and selection of security methods.

 DFSC 5318.
 Cyber Law.
 3 Hours.

-The focus will be on how the law impacts digital security in diverse ways.
-Discussion will emphasize the concept of criminal intent, the digital victim and address jurisdictional issues and provide an overview of legal terms and issues with which the security manager must address.
+Students focus on how the law impacts digital security in diverse ways.
+Discussion will emphasize the concept of criminal intent, the digital victim as well as address jurisdictional issues and provide an overview of legal terms and issues with which the security manager must address.

 DFSC 5325.
 Organization System Security.
 3 Hours.